landonbass/PowerShell/README.md

 ##delete-userprofiles
 deletes user profiles with a certain prefix, i.e. domain

+##enable-developerdashboardforadmins
+turns on developer dashboard, but only for full control

 ##get-spserverbyrole
 returns servers in a farm based on type (web application, central admin, database) i use this when checking server settings / artifacts based on role (i.e. deploy pdf icon to servers hosting